berachain/beacon-kit/README.md

 ## Status

-This project is work in progress and subject to frequent changes as we are still working on wiring up the final system.
+This project is a work in progress and subject to frequent changes as we are still working on wiring up the final system.
 Audits on BeaconKit are still ongoing, and in progress at the moment.
 We don't recommend using BeaconKit in a production environment yet.